alialkhatib/alialkhatib.github.io/index.md

 I keep a frequently updated public wishlist on Amazon for books I'd really like to read.
 If you'd like to grab my attention, [buy me a book](//amzn.com/w/26BOYXJ3IHQKJ) instead of coffee.

-If this isn't enough, click on some links to the right (or below, I guess it depends on if you're using a mobile device).
+If this isn't enough, click on some links to the right (or below, I guess it depends on the size of your screen).